boxwise/boxtribute/docs/auth/public_sharing_of_statistics.md

 ### Open questions

-- how do avoid misuse of the link, or the exposed public GraphQL endpoint (DDoS mitigation)?
+- [x] how to avoid misuse of the link, or the exposed public GraphQL endpoint (DDoS mitigation)?
+E.g. by rate limiting server-side based on link code, or https://cloud.google.com/armor/docs
-- can FE resolve a URL like `.../<code>` into a route like `.../<code>/bases/X/statviz` on the FE **and** process the returned data as if it was a GraphQL response?
+- [x] can FE resolve a URL like `.../<code>` into a route like `.../<code>/bases/X/statviz` on the FE **and** process the returned data as if it was a GraphQL response?
+Yes, in principal it's possible
-- how do deal with routing changes (target of link becomes outdated)?
+- [x] how do deal with routing changes (target of link becomes outdated)?
+We'd have to add redirection